Solar panel install statistics in Australia

 *Small-scale installs include any system under 100kW in size.
 Predominantly, these are solar panels installed on household rooftops.

-The Clean Energy Regulator forecasts a sixth straight year of 300,000+ installs in 2025, before an expected gradual decline in future years.
+The Clean Energy Regulator originally forecast a sixth straight year of 300,000+ installs in 2025, before an expected gradual decline in future years.
+However, it now seems that installs will not surpass 300,000.

 The table below shows future projections for solar panel installs in Australia: